kondrak/quake_bsp_vulkan/README.md

 Quake BSP map viewer in Vulkan
 ================

-This is a BSP tree Vulkan renderer written in C++ and a port of the same viewer [written in OpenGL](https://github.com/kondrak/quake_bsp_viewer_vr).
+This is a multithreaded BSP tree Vulkan renderer written in C++ and a port of the same viewer [written in OpenGL](https://github.com/kondrak/quake_bsp_viewer_vr).
 It handles basic geometry and curved patch rendering but with no support for game-specific shaders, entities etc. It implement PVS and frustum culling so performance is optimal.
 At the moment only Quake III Arena maps are supported but an interface is provided for adding other BSP versions in the future.

 ![Screenshot](http://kondrak.info/images/qbsp/qbspvk.png?raw=true)